Sarah Pedersen and Langan Denhard

 What Causes Sleep Problems in Children and Adolescents?

-Obesity has also been linked to sleep problems, both as a cause and a result of sleep deprivation.
-A 2007 study examining the severity of sleep disorders in obese children found that overweight children had a significantly higher number of apneas and arousals per hour of sleep compared with normal-weight children — mostly due to increased breathing problems.10 Some of the symptoms of sleep apnea include loud, irregular snoring, daytime sleepiness, morning headaches, weight gain, and irritability.
+Obesity can also cause sleep deprivation.
+A 2007 study examining the severity of sleep disorders in obese children found that overweight children had a significantly higher number of apneas and arousals per hour of sleep compared with normal-weight children — mostly due to increased breathing problems.16 Some of the symptoms of sleep apnea include loud, irregular snoring, daytime sleepiness, morning headaches, weight gain, and irritability.

 What Can Parents Do to Help Their Children Get a Good Night’s Rest?